-Press (1) to activate the alarm.
-The horn will sound for a maximum of 30 seconds and the parklamps will flash for a maximum of 3 minutes.
+Press () to activate the alarm.
+Both the horn will sound and the parklamps will flash for a maximum of 30 seconds.
 Press again or turn the ignition to ON to deactivate, or wait for the alarm to timeout in 3 minutes.